We've rounded up 50 striking patio ideas to get you ready for a spring refresh.

 Chic and comfortable weatherproof furnishings allow you to recreate your dining room in the garden.
 Here, landscape architect Stefano Marinaz has enhanced the inside-out look with iroko and bronze-clad fencing panels for a textured wallpaper effect.
 Pendant lights create just the right night-time ambience, while matching cushions unify the design.

-Glass panels built into the decking let in light to the basement below.
+Glass panels built into the garden decking let in light to the basement below.
 A fire pit acts as the focal point in this garden, with lounge seating facing towards it.
 This generously planted space provides a sense of nature and privacy in a busy district.
 Sleek light wells built into the wooden flooring channel extra daylight into the ground floor below.

 Asymmetrical lines create a more interesting look in this Victorian terrace garden in London.
 Contrasting materials – a cork wall and dog bed, a concrete patio, a gravel path, wood planter boxes and a grassy patch – all add interest and intrigue in this small urban space.